Posted On: December 5, 2024

 What Are Substation Components?

-Electrical substations are basically the interface that lies between transmission and distribution systems.
-These are designed to reduce voltage in transmission lines to levels that distribution systems can withstand.
-In-built circuit breakers protect the distribution system and also manage the current flow in different directions.
+In-built circuit breakers protect the distribution system and manage the current flow in different directions.
 These also manage fluctuations in voltage to manage heavy loads.
-All in all an electrical substation comprises of the following components:
+An electrical substation is made up of the following components:

 • Lighting arresters